genexus-books/Saia/saia-docs/docs/apis/SearchProfileAPI.md

 ## POST/v1/search/execute

-Execute a search query, for more detail [here](ChatWithDocumentsAPI.md).
+Execute a search query.
+For more details, click [here](ChatWithDocumentsAPI.md).